hcoona/OneDotNet/srcs/private/OxfordDictExtractor/examples/README.md

 * advice: the grammar tagged on entry level instead of the sense level.
 * afraid: should extract `class="cf"`
+* amazing: multiple `class="cf"` but not attached to the sense.
+They're attached to examples instead.
 * blonde: should extract `class="dis-g"`.

 ## Exception cases